uoelel/uoelel.github.io/content/resources.md

 ### Statistics

 * [Statistics for Linguists: An introduction using R](https://discovered.ed.ac.uk/permalink/44UOE_INST/7g3mt6/alma9924344853202466) by Bodo Winter is ideal both for absolute beginners and experienced researchers.
-It is packed with everything you need to succesfully and effectively conduct statistical analyses.
+It is packed with everything you need to successfully and effectively conduct statistical analyses.

 * [Statistical (Re)thinking](https://discovered.ed.ac.uk/permalink/44UOE_INST/110jsec/alma9924362502302466) by Richard McElreath is an excellent introduction for absolute beginners, by Richard McElreath, which covers a wide variety of linear models.
 It focusses on Bayesian inference and how this framework can help us directly answer research questions, assess evidence for different hypothesis, and quantify uncertainty.